 Please give an overview of your commercialisation and implementation strategies, and business plan for the product or service you are developing, including market launch and long-term adoption.
 Please include:

-• A review of the market size for proposed innovation in the UK, NHS and beyond (EU, US, etc) including growth rate of the market.
+A review of the market size and expected penetration rate (Total Available Market, Serviceable Available Market, Serviceable Obtainable Market) for proposed innovation in the UK, NHS and beyond (EU, US, etc) including growth rate of the market.

-• An overview of your commercialisation and business plans, with consideration of whom will use the solution, how it will be purchased and the likely cost of the solution.
+An overview of your commercialisation and business plans, with consideration of who will use the solution, the likely cost of the solution and/or price strategy and who will be the payer.

-• Your business model for adoption, including implementation costs/implications, workforce requirements, etc.
+Your business model for local/regional/national NHS adoption, including implementation costs/implications, workforce requirements, etc.

-• If additional funding/investment is required to adopt the solution and what are your plans to raise the required capital.
+If additional funding/investment is required to adopt the solution and if so, what are your plans to raise the required capital.

 Patient and Public Involvement and Engagement (PPIE) is an accepted and recommended working practice within healthcare research ensuring that solutions are co-produced with patients, meet patient needs, and to ensure there is an acceptability among end-users.
 Applicants are expected to develop a thorough PPIE strategy as part of their project.
 Please consider including the following information in this section:

-• Whether the innovation might exacerbate health inequalities, which group(s) of the public/patients might be affected and how might you minimize this.
+Whether the innovation might exacerbate health inequalities, which group(s) of the public/patients might be affected and how might you minimise this.

-Applicants are required to ensure that proposed technologies/solutions are considering steps towards the carbon neutral strategy and objectives for the NHS as identified in the Delivering a Net Zero NHS report.
-Please consider the following:
+Applicants are required to ensure that proposed technologies/solutions are considering steps towards the carbon neutral strategy and objectives for the NHS.

-Please note, only named individuals included in the team, sub-contractor and advisor, or clinical/HCP partner sections will be allowed to join the Interview Panel (Phase 2, 3 and Cancer only).
+Please note, only named individuals included in the team, sub-contractor and advisor, or clinical/HCP partner sections will be allowed to join the Interview Panel.
 Those named in Other Posts will not be able to join the Interview Panel.

-Firstly, please ensure the team member(s), sub-contractor(s) and clinical partner(s) are registered onto the RMS portal (https://pmo.ccgranttracker.com/).
+Firstly, please ensure the team member(s), sub-contractor(s) and clinical partner(s) are registered onto the RMS portal.
 Once their account is registered and approved, the lead applicant will be able to search and ‘invite’ the team member(s), sub-contractor(s) and clinical partner(s) to the application.

 Please ensure that those invited to collaborate on this application confirm their involvement in good time, as the application cannot be submitted without this.